Anápolis Futebol Clube

 Anápolis Futebol Clube, known simply as Anápolis, are a Brazilian football team based in Anápolis, Goiás.
 They competed in the Campeonato Brasileiro Parallel Tournament in 1986 and in the Série C in 2008.

 History

 They were founded on 1 May 1946 as União Esportiva Operária, changing the name to Anápolis Futebol Clube five years later, after Anápolis Sport Club became defunct.
 The club won the Campeonato Goiano in 1965.
 Anápolis competed in the Campeonato Brasileiro Parallel Tournament in 1986, when they were eliminated in the first stage after finishing in the fourth place of their group.
 Anápolis competed in the Série C in 2008, when they were eliminated in the first stage, after finishing in their group's third place.
+In the 2025 Campeonato Goiano, Anápolis qualified to the final after beating Atlético Clube Goianiense over two legs by a score of 5–4.

 Stadium

 Anápolis play their home games at Estádio Jonas Duarte.
 The stadium has a maximum capacity of 20,000 people.